andrewacashner/hearingfaithms/chapters/chapter-3.md

 The piece connects Christ and David as musician-kings, with Christ as the song that puts the prophetic "lyrics" of David and other Scriptural authors to music.
 After long waiting, at the "opportune time," Christ was born into the world to begin a battle "in hope," a virtuoso performance fulfilled in his death and resurrection at "the thirty-three," upon the "sign" of the cross.
 Christ himself is the incarnate Word, and his infant cries are the true "sign of A," the "song" that sets the tone for all the other voices, "in one choir and another" of the Christmas manger, and at the Christmas liturgy in the present-day of the villancico's performance.

 #### Music about Music in the Voices of Puebla's Chapel Choir

-How, then, does the composer turn the musical-theological conceits of this poem into actual *musica instrumentalis*?
+The poem sets up a kind of chain of echoes, where what God spoke through the voices of David and the other prophets reverberates in the song of the angels at the first Christmas and especially the voice of the Christ-child; and where all this resounds through the actual "voices of the chapel choir" in the present day.
+When Juan Gutiérrez de Padilla "puts notes to his lyrics," he uses his compositional ingenuity, and calls upon the virtuosity of his performers, to turn a series of poetic conceits *about* music into actual sounding music that worshippers could hear.

 First, Padilla makes sure that congregants can hear and understand the sounds and structures of the poem.
 He projects the words clearly according to their prosody and grammatical